 For 2022, an enhanced NSP of 1.2 to 1.6 months will be paid out in two equal tranches, in March 2023 and September 2023 to nurses who remain in continuous service to their employing organisations as part of the 2022 NSP Package.
 This is on top of the regular NSP of 0.5 months which will be paid out in December 2022.
 The NSP is calculated based on the base salary as of 1 December 2022.

 How Different Is Nursing Salary In Private Healthcare?

-While it is often thought that the salaries of nurses in private healthcare is higher, this may not be true.
-A quick scan of the job ads on MyCareersFuture.sg show that the salary ranges quoted are comparable to that of public healthcare sector.
+While it is often thought that the salaries of nurses in private healthcare are higher, this may not be true.
+A quick scan of the job ads on MyCareersFuture.sg shows that the salary ranges quoted are comparable to that of public healthcare sector.
 Of course, the actual salary offered would be different from individual to individual but as a general guide, the salary ranges are quite similar.

 |Private Healthcare Sector||Public Healthcare Sector|